rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - Seek time is the time required to position the actuator arm over the appropriate track.

+> In a hard disk drive (HDD), the average seek time is 12 ms, rotation delay is 4 ms, and trasfer rate is 4MB/sec.
+For simplicity we assume 1MB equals to 1000KB.
+> **1. What physical properiy of an HDD causes the seek time delay?**
+> The seek time delay/seek latency is period that the head of actuator arm moves from a position to a required track. (arm needs to move to a specific track)
+> **2. What physical property of an HDD causes the rotation delay?**
+> The rotation delay/latency is the waiting period that the rotation of the disk brings the required sector of a track to head of the actuator arm.
+> **3. What will be the disk access time for a transfer size of 8MB?
+What will be the disk access time for a transfer size of 8KB?**
+> Disk access time for 8MB = seek time + rotation time + transfer length/band width = 12 + 4 + 8 _ 1000 / 4 = 2016ms
+> Disk access time for 8KB = seek time + rotation time + transfer length/band width = 12 + 4 + 8 / 4 = 18ms
+> A comparison of the two cases highlights that sequentially reading large data pays off as seek time is buried under a lot of transfer time.
+For example, in the first case, seek time is only 0.6% of the total time while nearly all the time is spent on transferring data.
+In the second case, seek time is 66.7% of the total time while only a small fraction of the time is spent on data transfer.
+> **4. In a solid state drive, what will be the disk access time for a transfer size of 8MB when transfer rate 4MB/sec?
+Is an SSD faster than an HDD for the same amount of data transfer (Assuming the base sequential data transfer rates are the same for the given two drives)?
+Why?**
+> Disk access time of SSD = transfer length / bandwith = 8 _ 1000 / 4 = 2000ms = 2sec
+> Unlike an HDD, a SSD do not have any rotating part.
+Hence there is no rotation delay or seek delay in and SSD.
+Therefore, for the same transfer rate and same amount of data transfer, a SSD is always faster than an HDD.
+Moreover, the data transfer rate of SSDs is usually higher than that of HDDss in general as well.
+Therefore, the speed of SSDs is higher the that of HDDs given the assumption in the question.

 ## SSD (Solid State Drive/Solid State Disk)

 - No moving parts like Hard Disk Drive (HDD).